arcuellar88/midterm-project-ml-zoomcamp/README.md

-# 🚕 NYC Taxi Fare Prediction — Project Summary
+# 🚕 Uber Taxi Fare Prediction — Project Summary

-This project builds a machine-learning model capable of predicting the fare amount of a New York City taxi trip based on trip characteristics available at the moment of pickup.
+This project builds a machine-learning model capable of predicting the fare amount of a New York City Uber trip based on trip characteristics available at the moment of pickup.
 The model is designed to be used in a real-time API for fare estimation, following a production-ready MLOps workflow.

 ## 🎯 Project Goal

-Estimate the total taxi fare before the trip begins using features such as trip distance, pickup time, pickup/dropoff locations, and passenger count.
+Estimate the total Uber fare before the trip begins using features such as trip distance, pickup time, pickup/dropoff locations, and passenger count.

 The model is intended for use with new unseen data, enabling applications like mobile apps, ride-hailing services, or pricing simulations.